WEEKEND REVIEW PODCAST: Epic weekend at Minnesota, big sweeps for St. Cloud, Wisconsin, Denver

-Hosts Jim Connelly, Derek Schooley, and Ed Trefzger look at the games of the past weekend and the news of the week in D-I college hockey.
+Hosts Jim Connelly, Derek Schooley, and Ed Trefzger look at the games of the past weekend and the news of the week in this D-I college hockey podcast.

 This podcast is sponsored by DCU – Digital Federal Credit Union – at dcu.org